Dual Enrollment Policies

 All SBCC Dual Enrollment students are responsible for complying with the rules and regulations of the college as published in the SBCC college Catalog and schedule of classes.

-The grade(s) you earn in your SBCC class(es) will become a part of your official college academic record.
+The grade(s) you earn in your SBCC class(es) will become a part of your official college academic record and SBCC transcript.
 For students attending local service-area high schools, SBCC sends a final semester grade report to the Registrar of the high school you listed on your application for admission.
 It is your responsibility to make sure you have received high school credit.
 Check with your Registrar to be sure your SBCC grade(s) has been posted to your high school transcript.
 Students may also view their course grades by logging into their SBCC Pipeline account.
 Please note students must make satisfactory academic progress (minimum cumulative GPA of 2.0 and completion of 67% of courses attempted) to maintain eligibility for financial aid when they begin SBCC as a full-time college student.

 Students must secure parent consent and counselor approval to register in SBCC classes.
 Students also need to complete a current online application to SBCC.
 Links to application and approval forms can be found on our Apply and Register page.